EyeProctor/BTech-G17/README.md

 <br>
 <br>

-## A website which will provide online proctoring features like Proctored Quiz, Platform to conduct Oral Examination and even Coding practical Examinations
+## A website which will provide online proctoring features like Proctored Quiz and a Coding Platform to conduct Online Coding Examinations.